infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/Project Flies/PF Level Design Brainstorm.md

 > Have Preferably 3 Acts

+Preferably an open world - an apartment
+- Calendar to get a sense of time

 > Act# | Title of level | Setting | When

 ### Act 1  |  Introduction | Tube of kitchen sink | Born